ashwin9999/LAG/README.md

 ./lag files/input.specs output.cpp
 ```

+<b> Note: running the make command will give a warning, but that warning can be ignored.
+It will not give any errors. </b>

 This will generate the Lexical Analyzer in the file output.cpp.
 To run the Lexical Analyzer on the test samples.